Total Transparency: Book Pricing

 Here's the $19.99 list price I will be using -- of that, I will make $5.65 per book:

-I know you're probably wondering why I'm using Amazon, when they're going to take such a large cut.
+I know you're probably wondering why I'm using Amazon, when they're going to take such a large cut (and they're sucking the soul out of America).
 The truth is, I was originally going to go with another publishing platform, which also would have distributed my book to several other platforms beyond Amazon.
-That option, however, would have meant several thousand dollars more in publishing and printing costs (and Amazon still would have taken a cut).
+That option, however, would have meant several thousand dollars more in publishing and printing costs.
+I've also been networking with other independent authors to learn what their experience has been, and of those that used those other multi-distribution platforms, most say that 95%+ of their sales come from Amazon alone anyway, so it wasn't really worth it to use the other platforms given the increased costs.

 Comments